 Another aspect of the banking system is that it uses exchange rates that are far much lower, over 5% off the mid-market rate.
 This means you’ll get less of the other currency for every unit of the sending currency.

-For you to send through the banking system, both you and the recipient must have bank accounts.
+For you to transferring money internationally between banks, both you and the recipient must have bank accounts.
 If the bank doesn’t allow for telephone transfers and has no online banking option, you’ll have to make the transfer in person at the branch.
 You may pay up to $25 in transaction fees.

 Online money transfer companies such as TorFX, Currencies Direct, OFX and TransferWise have become the go-to solutions for both business and personal transfers.
-These companies give senders a clear advantage over banks.
+These companies give senders a clear advantage over banks and are some of the fastest ways to send money to France.

 Setting up a transfer on any online money transfer platform is very simple and fast.
 Save for the first time where your details will be verified, going forward, transferring money should even be a 5-minute task.